-From a philological / Literature / Poetry point of view, POSTDATA ontology enables the standardization of European Poetry using standard terminology for its concepts across different literary traditions, periods, poetic genres and authors.
-This will enable in the future the comparison of the characteristics and data in this poetry, and thus to carry out invaluable research in Comparative Literature and Comparative Metrical Studies in a quantitative fashion.
+The POSTDATA Network of Ontologies enables the standardization of European Poetry by defining models that represent several concepts across different literary traditions, periods, poetic genres and authors.
+This enables the integration and exchange of poetry data as Linked Data among traditions and facilitates the retrieval of different aspects of Poetic Works, which helps to carry out relevant research in Comparative Literature and Comparative Metrical Studies in a quantitative fashion.

 The pdcore:PoeticWork class, that represents an abstract concept of an artistic creation.
 In POSTDATA these creations must be in verse (poem, play, song).
 General data properties representing title, language, keyword, subtitles (if any), literary tradition, function (if any) or theme are included to instances of Poetic Work.
 For example: Os Lusíadas by Luis Vaz de Camões; La Commedia by Dante; the poem Ad te deus by an Anonymous author written in between the 7th and 9th centuries.
 This class is in turn aligned with the edm ontology as a edm:ProvidedCHO specialization and also with FRBRoo ontology as a frbroo:F1 specialization.
 The following diagram shows the data properties and object properties having class Poetic Work as range: